Pixie Lott: 2012–2015: Pixie Lott and Strictly Come Dancing

 "Nasty" (produced by Jack Splash) was released on 7 March 2014 and debuted on the UK Singles Chart at number nine, selling 30,812 copies in its first week.
 It became Lott's sixth Top 10 single and tenth consecutive Top 20 single.
 On 19 June 2014, Lott appeared on BBC Radio 1's Innuendo Bingo.
 Her self-titled third studio album was released on 1 August 2014 and was preceded by its second single, "Lay Me Down" released on 27 July 2014.
 Promotional single, "Heart Cry" has been also released.
 Pixie Lott peaked at number 15 on the UK Albums Chart.

 In August 2014, Lott was confirmed as one of the fifteen contestants, participating on the twelfth series of Strictly Come Dancing.
-On the launch show, it was announced that she will be partnered up with Australian professional dancer Trent Whiddon.
+On the launch show, it was announced that she would be partnered up with Australian professional dancer Trent Whiddon.
 Despite topping the leaderboard four times and having the highest average of the series, Lott & Whiddon were eliminated during the quarter-finals on Week 11, after losing the dance-off to Blue singer Simon Webbe and his partner, Kristina Rihanoff.
 It was announced that Lott would release her first greatest hits album on 24 November 2014, called Platinum Pixie: Hits.
 The album was preceded by the single "Caravan of Love", a cover of the Isley-Jasper-Isley's 1985 hit.
 The compilation also includes all her singles, with the exception of "What Do You Take Me For?" and "Lay Me Down".
 Lott then starred in "Puttin’ On The Ritz" UK Tour, for the dates in Wimbledon and Newcastle.
 She was joined on stage by her dance partner, Trent Whiddon, in 2015.